OlesiaNZ/cyclistic_bike_share/README.md

 Max. :12136.300 min

-19. Separate started_at column into 2 columns started_date with date format year-month-day and started_time with time format hour:minutes:seconds
+19. Separate started_at and ended_at to date and time and convert date columns to Date type and time columns to POSIXct type

-15. Do the same with ended_at column

-16. Create ride_length column which has the trip duration in minutes

-17. Create column day_of_week which has the day of the week that each ride started
+20. Create column day_of_week which has the day of the week that each ride started

-18. Calculate the mean and max of ride_length:
+21. Calculate the mean and max of ride_length:
 ``` {r}
 mean_ride_length <- mean(data_frame_2023$ride_length)
 max_ride_length <- max(data_frame_2023$ride_length)
 ```
-19. Calculate the mode of day_of_week
+22. Calculate the mode of day_of_week
 ``` {r}
 # Use table to count the occurrences of each unique value
 table_day_of_week <- table(data_frame_2023$day_of_week)